 Line 28 - Enter your total sales everywhere.

 Line 29 - Enter your total sales inside Illinois.
+If you have no sales in Illinois, enter zero.

-ENOTE Solution Element 28 and 29 cannot be less than zero.
+Note Lines 28 and 29 cannot be less than zero.
 The amount on Line 29 cannot exceed the amount on Line 28.